vectordotdev/timber-js/packages/core/README.md

 ## Middleware

-You can add your own middleware functions, which act as transforms on the passed log.
+You can add your own middleware functions, which act as transforms on the _ITimberLog_ log object.

 This is useful for augmenting the log prior to syncing with Timber, or even pushing the log to another service.